xxshady/altv-xrpc/README.md

   }
 })

-// will output to the client console 'rpc called emitServer with params: ["example", [123]]' rpc.emitServer("example", 123)
+// Will output to the client console 'rpc called emitServer with params: ["example", [123]]' rpc.emitServer("example", 123)
 ```